KevinDayve/MultiModal-Reasoning/README.md

 > [!NOTE]
 > 1. To reproduce the result, keep the per_device_train_batch_size to 1 for now, as there is a revealed bug about batched training.
 See the [reproduction report](https://github.com/Deep-Agent/R1-V/issues/4#issuecomment-2633348354) here.
 We realize it is important for effiency and are working on solving it with the community.
 > 2. If you meet **OOM Error**, you can try reduce `--num_generations`
-> 3. To use vLLM to speed up, please refer to this [script](https://github.com/Deep-Agent/R1-V/blob/main/src/scripts/run_grpo_vllm.sh), currently it only supports Qwen2VL model series.
+> 3. To use vLLM to speed up, please refer to this [script](https://github.com/Deep-Agent/R1-V/blob/main/src/scripts/run_grpo_vllm.sh).

 ### SFT